-The SPECIAL EDUCATION DEPT shall further ensure that the student's ARD committee complies with BRAZOS ISD's Policy EHBAD(Legal) ("Special Education Transition Services") regarding the procedures for including representatives from the Texas Workforce Commission on a student's ARD committee.
+The Diagnostician shall further ensure that the student's ARD committee complies with BRAZOS ISD's Policy EHBAD(Legal) ("Special Education Transition Services") regarding the procedures for including representatives from the Texas Workforce Commission on a student's ARD committee.

 - State and District-wide Assessment.
-The SPECIAL EDUCATION DEPT shall ensure that the student's IEP as developed by the ARD committee includes a statement of any individual appropriate accommodations that are necessary to measure the academic achievement and functional performance of the student on State and District-wide assessments.
+The Diagnostician shall ensure that the student's IEP as developed by the ARD committee includes a statement of any individual appropriate accommodations that are necessary to measure the academic achievement and functional performance of the student on State and District-wide assessments.
 The ARD Committee will follow TEA guidelines when determining how a student will participate in the Texas Statewide Assessment Program, including how to select allowable accommodations, and in deciding whether a student with a disability meets the criteria to be assessed based on modified or alternate academic achievement standards.
-If the ARD committee determines that the student must take an alternate assessment instead of a particular regular State or district wide assessment of student achievement, SPECIAL EDUCATION DEPT shall ensure as appropriate that the student's IEP as developed by the ARD committee includes a statement of why the student cannot participate in the regular assessment and why the particular alternate assessment selected is appropriate for the student. - Placement in the Least Restrictive Environment and the Justification for any Removal from General Education. - Extended School Year (ESY) Services.
-Whenever appropriate, the student's ARD committee shall determine whether the student requires an extended school year based on a regression-recoupment analysis.
-The need for ESY services shall be documented from formal and/or informal evaluations provided by the District or the student's parents or guardians.
-The documentation must demonstrate that in one or more critical areas addressed in the student's current IEP goals and objectives, the student has exhibited, or reasonably may be expected to exhibit, severe or substantial regression that cannot be recouped within a reasonable period of time.
-Severe or substantial regression means that the student has been, or will be, unable to maintain one or more acquired critical skills in the absence of ESY services.44 It is important to remember that ARD committee determinations regarding ESY services are prospective in nature and not intended to make up for past denials of FAPE, if any.45
+If the ARD committee determines that the student must take an alternate assessment instead of a particular regular State or district wide assessment of student achievement, the Diagnostician shall ensure as appropriate that the student's IEP as developed by the ARD committee includes a statement of why the student cannot participate in the regular assessment and why the particular alternate assessment selected is appropriate for the student.
+If the student must take an alternate assessment, TEA's alternate assessment participation requirements form, if one is made available from TEA, must be included in the student's IEP.51 - Placement in the Least Restrictive Environment and the Justification for any Removal from General Education. - Extended School Year (ESY) Services.
+The Diagnostician shall ensure that the student's ARD committee considers the need for ESY services at the annual review of the student's IEP.
+The ARD committee shall determine whether the student requires an extended school year based on a regression-recoupment analysis.
+The need for ESY services shall be documented using data collected by the District and the student's parents or guardians using formal or informal assessments.
+The documentation must demonstrate that in one or more critical areas addressed in the student's current IEP where the student has previously demonstrated acquired progress, the student has exhibited, or reasonably may be expected to exhibit, severe or substantial regression that cannot be recouped within a reasonable period of time.
+Severe or substantial regression means that the student has been, or will be, unable to maintain previously acquired progress in one or more critical IEP areas in the absence of ESY services.52 It is important to remember that ARD committee determinations regarding ESY services are prospective in nature and not intended to make up for past denials of FAPE, if any.53